dotb/SQLayout/README.md

 **Laying out a view relative to another view**

 Consider two UIImageViews: imageView1 and imageView2.
-If you wanted to place imageView2 to the right of imageView1, and align the top of imageView2 exactly in line with the top of imageView1, with a padding space of 20 pixels between the views:
+If you wanted to place imageView2 to the right of imageView1, and align the top of imageView2 exactly in line with the top of imageView1, with a padding space of 20 pixels between the views.

+Swift:

+    SQLayout.layoutView(imageView2, relativeToView:imageView1, placement:SQPlace.OnRight, alignment: SQAlign.ExactTop, withWidth:imageView2.frame.size.width withHeight:imageView2.frame.size.height, withPadding:SQPaddingMake(20, 20, 20, 20))

+Objective-C:

     [SQLayout layoutView:imageView2 relativeToView:imageView1
         placement:SQPlaceOnRight alignment:SQAlignExactTop
         withWidth:imageView2.frame.size.width withHeight:imageView2.frame.size.height